August 11, 2025

 Uses the cell network, not data, so you can text even when you don’t have an internet connection.
 Doesn’t provide full group-chat functionality, letting everyone see all responses.

 The simplest and cheapest messaging system.
-Not encrypted, so messages not protected from a third party intercepting them as they’re sent between devices.
+Not encrypted, so messages are not protected from a third party intercepting them as they’re sent between devices.

 What other types of messaging are there?